simolus3/drift/CONTRIBUTING.md

 All kinds of pull requests are absolutely appreciated!
 Before working on bigger changes, it can be helpful to create an issue describing your plans to help coordination.

-When working on drift, its recommended to fork the `develop` branch and also target that branch for PRs.
+When working on drift, it's recommended to fork the `develop` branch and also target that branch for PRs.
 When possible, we only use the `latest_release` branch to reflect the state that's been released to pub.